mikegrudic/vizmo/README.md

 This is a **vibecoded** app.
 I have no idea how its front- or backends work, and am not sure if I could really properly support or get it running for you 10 years from now!
 But it would not exist otherwise.
 Software is weird now.
 It is what it is.

 But I hope you enjoy it and please feel free to report bugs, request features, or develop your own and send a PR.
+Making it work for more data formats is well within scope, just ask!

 ## Installation